-- on an actual basis; and - on an as adjusted basis to give effect to (a) the issuance of 30,000 shares of Series A Preferred Stock at a price of \$500 per share on April 25, 2008; (b) the issuance of 133,317 shares of common stock under our dividend reinvestment plan and a cash dividend payment of approximately \$1.9 million on June 3, 2008; and (c) our sale of 10,000,000 shares of our common stock in this offering at the initial public offering price of \$14.12 per share, after deducting the underwriting discount and organizational and offering expenses payable by us.
-The table does not reflect the use of the net proceeds of this offering as described under "Use of Proceeds", the additional draws totaling \$35.6 million on our secured revolving credit facility subsequent to March 31, 2008 or the use of such borrowed funds, including to fund investments.
+- on an actual basis; - on an as adjusted basis to give effect to (a) the issuance of 30,000 shares of Series A Preferred Stock at a price of \$500 per share; and (b) our sale of common stock in this offering at the initial public offering price of \$14.62 per share (the mid-point of the estimated initial public offering price range set forth on the cover page of this prospectus), after deducting the underwriting discount and organizational and offering expenses payable by us.
+The table does not reflect the investment of the net proceeds of the offering in portfolio securities as described under "Use of Proceeds".